The Cavachon is not a pure breed. It’s a combination of the Bichon Frise and the Cavalier King Charles Spaniel.

 Cavachons are flexible when it comes to different physical and exercise regimens.
 He enjoys going on walks with his owner.
 But being a couch potato also suits him just fine.

-The temperament and behavior of the Cavachon breed will vary from one litter to another depending on breeding.
+The temperament and behaviour of the Cavachon breed will vary from one litter to another depending on the breeding.

 But for the most part, you can expect him to be a nice and affectionate dog that gets along with children.

-Like most small dogs, the Cavachon has the capacity to develop Small Dog Syndrome when not properly trained, so be sure to socialize your dog early.
+Like most small dogs, the Cavachon can develop Small Dog Syndrome when not properly trained, so be sure to socialize your dog early.

 These dogs can be loyal and form strong bonds with family, particularly with one member.
 They make great family pets.